Service to Suncook

 Only limited information has become available about the equipment used for these various services.
 As the trains that operated on the Loop were comparatively minor passenger and freight locals, they were not extensively photographed, and with the attraction of the Suncook Valley itself to rail fans visiting the area, they were just that much less likely to have film expended on them.

 A Spring/Summer Run Book from 1929 states that Engine 1151 shall be assigned to Trains 3601 and 3604 (Run 114,) however, that locomotive was scrapped in 1927.
-Perhaps this was a typographic error; 1161 may very well be correct.
+Perhaps this was a typographic error; 1161 may very well be correct, given its appearance described above.
 Regardless of the engine number, however, the Run Book lays down that the same power was used on both sides of the Portsmouth-Concord-Portsmouth 3601/3604 run.
 Trains 3600 and 3605 did not run via the Loop after the winter of 1926, or north of Manchester at all for most of the period, for that matter, although 3600 returned to serve the Loop after 812 had been annulled on 1/4/32.
 However, it may be of interest to note that the 1929 Run Book showed Motor car 170 as being assigned to those other two Portsmouth trains.

 During the mid 1920’s, the B&M invested in a number of gas cars.
 Intended to provide cost effective passenger service on low density routes, it is seems reasonable that the Suncook Loop could have been a candidate for the use of this equipment.
 An April 7, 1927 gas car assignment list shows that one of the 180 series cars was assigned to a Concord to Worcester run, of 161 miles roundtrip.
 This mileage corresponds to a NH Division routing, and not the “back door” via Henniker.
 The April 24, 1927 ETT does not corroborate this, as there is no northbound Worcester to Concord train scheduled as a counterpart to southbound Train 812.
 However the January 15, 1928 ETT shows that two additional runs have been added between those points, 8113 and 8122, and that these trains traveled via the Suncook Loop.
 However, this service did not last long, as the two trains were annulled between Manchester and Concord by Supplement to the ETT, effective April 2, 1928.
 The 1929 Run Book shows that Motor car 171 was assigned to Train 812 and 823 between Nashua and Worcester.
 The motor car would leave Nashua at 7:31 AM, arriving in Worcester at 9:14.
 Crews would switch, but the car would then depart at 10:35, arriving back in Nashua at 12:21.
 No other run had car 171 assigned to it, so certainly there was time enough to operate it all the way back to Concord.
 However, since the run book covers Portland Division runs only, no mention is made of those trains running over the Southern Division north to Concord.
 By April 26, 1931 (ETT #8,) however, Trains 812 and 823 had schedules that overlapped, making it unlikely that the same equipment would have been used by the two trains, which had a scheduled meet at Clinton Jct.
 More research can narrow down how those services changed through this time period.
 There is no photographic evidence to support this claim that gas cars once traveled though Suncook; one is left only to weigh the merits of the paper trail.